Off-campus access to eResources:

 The following videos are also available in our streaming A-La-Carte Collection as well as in DVD format (may be borrowed from our Library).

 - Reading Essentials, Speaking Essentials, Writing Essentials, Listening Essentials

 - The Worst Offenders: Can They Change?

 The Fire Engineering Streaming Video Library is a high quality collection of online training videos available for the fire service.

 Kanopy is an on-demand streaming video service for educational institutions.
 Kanopy works directly with filmmakers and film distribution companies to offer award-winning collections including titles from PBS, BBC, Criterion Collection, Media Education Foundation and more.
 Kanopy provides access to films in the areas of Abuse, Alcoholism, Conflict Negotiation, Law & Criminal Justice, Medicine, Nursing, Race & Class Studies, Trauma, and many more.

-Users may create (for free) their own personal account allowing them to select their favorite NFB channels, use NFB’s study guides, or create playlists (choose when to Start and End your Chapter, add notes, and present your selections to the class).
-For more information visit NFB Quickstart Guide (to create your account) or NFB Resources for Educators (to learn more about the playlists).
+Instructors may create (for free) their own personal account allowing them to select their favorite NFB channels, use NFB’s study guides, or create playlists (choose when to Start and End your Chapter, add notes, and present your selections to the class).

 This streamed video series is available for JIBC police recruits and instructors only.
 OPVTA videos are produced by the Niagara Regional Police Service Video Unit, whose work has garnered international recognition and nearly 200 awards.
 Support materials and lesson plans are available on their site.
 The Library will arrange streaming access for eligible individuals.